Eye-Opening Health Insurance Statistics You Need to Know

 Most people get health insurance through their employers.
 If you work for a large corporation, you’ll most likely be covered because the government gives tax benefits to companies that insure their workers and penalizes those that don’t.

-About 91.5% of Americans are covered by health insurance, according to health insurance statistics.
+About 91.5% of Americans are covered by health insurance.

 (US Census Bureau)